heptarch/heptarch.github.io/drafts/will.md

 ## Philosophy

-In words, telling if one state in an SDS asymmetrically threshold updates to another state is, in general, wickedly difficult.
+So, telling if one state in an SDS asymmetrically threshold updates to another state is, in general, wickedly difficult.
+It's possible the update rules for neurons look different (though they don't look dramatically different) or that our brains are for some reason much easier than the worst-case scenario which worst-case complexity deals with (a more legitimate objection).
+Unfortunately, average-case complexity is much harder and requires an input probability distribution, which in turn would require a more precise specification of the biological substrate.

 <!--